Registered home ownership savings plan: Functioning

-Individual taxpayers could contribute up to $10,000 in a RHOSP (yearly maximum contribution of $1,000).
+Individual taxpayers could contribute up to $10,000 in a RHOSP with a yearly maximum contribution of $1,000.
 Contributions were deductible for personal income tax purposes and the income earned in the plan was not taxed either.
 Proceeds from the plan could also be received tax-free if applied to a down payment for a house (and furnitures for certain periods of time).

 History

 Inception (1974)

 The RHOSP was announced in the May 1974 Canadian federal budget by John Turner on 6 May 1974.
-Its mechanism is somewhat similar to RRSPs (deductible contributions, income accruing in the plan not taxable) although proceeds from RHOSP can be received tax-free for either:
+Its mechanism is somewhat similar to RRSPs (deductible contributions, income accruing in the plan not taxable) although proceeds from RHOSP could be received tax-free for either: